1828 Assistant Director of Plaster Student Union-Facilities and Operations

 Experience: One year of professional experience in student union operation, facilities management, or a related field is required.
 Budget management, knowledge of audio-visual equipment operation, knowledge of basic custodial and maintenance practices, and knowledge of student development philosophy and its application to a student union setting is preferred.

 Skills: The ability to attend to details with accuracy and efficiency and to handle numerous tasks simultaneously is required.
 The ability to compose written communications, guidelines, and procedures, as well as the ability to clearly communicate verbally is required.
 The ability to use Microsoft Office applications, such as Word and Excel is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES